 7. What is a proxy?

 Proxy servers are designed to filter network traffic in order to prevent access to certain websites and it can monitor user web activity.
 Also, proxy server can hide origin IP from the outside networks.
-For example; in business environments your computer IP address will be unique to your local network while the internet will see another/different provide by proxy server.
+For example; in business environments your computer IP address will be unique to your local network while the internet will see another/different ip address used by proxy server.

 8. Let’s say a host computer cannot be reached over the local network using the host name but can be reached using an IP address, what do you think the problem is?